-The NITAG selects the time period to be considered for this prioritization exercise, ensuring that the timeframe selected is feasible and realistic for 5-7 vaccine introductions, given the status and constraints of both the EPI program and health system.
+The NITAG selects the time period to be considered for this prioritization exercise, ensuring that the timeframe selected is feasible and realistic for 5-7 vaccine introductions (some of which will be de-prioritized), given the status and constraints of both the EPI program and health system.
 This discussion and decision-making process should be led by the NITAG Chair.

 - Introduce the questions to be decided upon the selection of the time period to be considered for this prioritization exercise.
-Discuss the explain the importance of determining a time period that is feasible for 5-7 vaccine introductions, given the status and constraints of the EPI program. - Present results from the online questionnaire and facilitate discussion. - Finalize the timeframe to be considered using a show of hand or other decision-making mechanism.
+Discuss the explain the importance of determining a time period that is feasible for 5-7 vaccine introductions, given the status and constraints of the EPI program. - Present results from the (online) questionnaire and facilitate discussion. - Finalize the timeframe to be considered using a show of hand or other decision-making mechanism. - (Optional) The frequency of the prioritization exercise (e.g. every 2 years) can also be discussed at that time